General Information

 University of Massachusetts Global prohibits all forms of discrimination and harassment based on, but not limited to, religion (including religious dress, holidays, and grooming practices).
 University of Massachusetts Global is committed to providing an academic environment that is respectful of the sincerely held religious beliefs of its students.
 University of Massachusetts Global will make good faith efforts to reasonably accommodate the religious needs, observances, and practices of students, upon request and with reasonable notice.
 However, an accommodation may be denied if the requested accommodation would result in unfair advantage, require significant alteration to a program, activity, or curriculum, result in lowering of academic standards, and/or cause the University undue financial hardship.

 Students should make their religious accommodation request(s) at the course level to their instructor(s).
-Students should make their religious accommodation request(s) related to a program and/or University required activities to the associate dean of the program and/or activity by sending an email to one of the following accounts:
+Students should make their religious accommodation request(s) related to program and/or University required activities to the dean or the associate dean of the program by sending an email with the subject line “Religious Accommodation Request” to one of the following accounts:

-Faculty and staff can consult with the Assistant Vice Chancellor over Student Conduct & Compliance and the Title IX Office when reviewing and/or considering student accommodation requests (civilrightsinquiries@umassglobal.edu).
-Students are encouraged to review their course syllabus for potential conflicts the first week of the course and promptly notify their instructor(s) and/or program associate deans of the religious accommodation request(s).
+Faculty and staff can consult with the Assistant Vice Chancellor over Student Conduct & Compliance when reviewing and/or considering student accommodation requests (civilrightsinquiries@umassglobal.edu).
+Students are encouraged to review their course syllabus for potential conflicts the first week of the course and promptly notify their instructor(s) and/or program dean/associate deans of the religious accommodation request(s).
 All request(s) must be done in writing using the student University of Massachusetts Global email account.
 Students requesting to miss class, or a required course/program activity because of a religious observance must submit their accommodation request(s) at least 5 calendar days in advance.
 Accommodation requests will be considered on a case-by-case basis.

-Students who have made timely religious accommodation requests but have not received responses from their instructor(s) and/or the program associate dean, or students who have questions about this policy and/or its application may contact the University’s Assistant Vice Chancellor over Student Conduct & Compliance or email civilrightsinquiries@umassglobal.edu.
+Students who have made timely religious accommodation requests but have not received responses from their instructor(s) and/or the program associate dean, or students who have questions about this policy and/or its application may contact the University’s Assistant Vice Chancellor over Student Conduct & Compliance by emailing civilrightsinquiries@umassglobal.edu.

 University of Massachusetts Global’s Complaint Policy/Office of Student Concerns

 When students have a question, concern, or complaint regarding their University of Massachusetts Global experience, they should contact their Student Service Center representative(s) for initial guidance and possible resolution.
 However, there may be circumstances when students are still uncertain as to University policies and procedures, appropriate channels of communication, or alternative options available for resolving disputes.
 Students may then contact the Office of Student Concerns (OSC) for guidance.
-The OSC provides informal assistance with investigating complaints and offering recommended actions to help resolve conflicts, disputes or providing contact with appropriate resources.
-The OSC is an advocate for the fair resolution of a problem, not for any particular party, and gives equal attention to the rights for all concerned.
+The OSC provides informal assistance with investigating complaints and may offer recommended actions to help resolve conflicts or disputes.
+Alternatively the OSC may provide guidance or refer students to the appropriate university officials who can review and respond to their concerns, accordingly.
+The OSC is an advocate for the fair resolution of a problem, not for any particular party, and gives equal attention to the rights of all concerned.
 The University prohibits retaliation against a student for making a good faith complaint or for participating in an investigation.
 Students are encouraged to review the full complaint policy accessible through https://www.umassglobal.edu/about-umassglobal/consumer-information for more information.

 The institutional contact for this process may be reached at ombuds@umassglobal.edu.